 Time To Live specifies how many hops the packet can cross before being dropped.
 This prevents a packet from being sent back and forth forever.

-The Source Address and the Destination Address specify the originating and destination IP addresses for the packet.
+The Source IP Address and the Destination IP Address specify the packet’s originating and destination IP addresses.

 Options is a rarely used field of several types of additional options.